SRA-VJTI/Pixels_Seminar/4_cv_basics/4_convolutions_filtering/README.md

 In this notation, $f$ is known as the **kernel**, while $g$ is the actual input.
 (Convolution is commutative, so the names can be swapped too)

-`Note : In our use case which is an image, that has finite and discrete number of rows and columns we just need to ue convolution for discrete functions.`
+`Note: In our use case, where we convolve an image having a finite number of discrete rows and columns, we just need to use the discrete form of the convolution operation.`

 The convolution operation is better shown using an animation: